mordentral/VRExpPluginExample/README.md

 ### How do I get set up? ###

-Current compatible versions for template: Latest (Template is not kept to as many compatible versions as the plugin itself).
-Currently 4.17.
+Current compatible versions for template: Latest Engine Version (Template is not kept to as many compatible versions as the plugin itself).

 * Right click on VRExpPluginExample.uproject and switch to your preferred (compatible) engine version.
 * If project files did not automatically generate after switching, right click again and select "Generate Visual Studio Files"